 11) provide the participants of the wholesale electricity market of Kazakhstan with the information except for any commercially sensitive data or any other secret protected by the law;

-12) coordinate the dates of the repair windows of the main equipment of power plants, substations, transmission lines, relay protection devices and emergency control automatics, process management systems and ensure their availability;
+12) coordinate the dates of the repair windows of the main equipment of power plants, substations, transmission lines, relay protection devices and emergency control automatics, process management systems;

 13) participate in development of operation schedules for hydroelectric power plants based on their water management schedules and operation conditions in the Unified Energy System of Kazakhstan;